Care Management Strategy

 The prior associate interviews, the 2 co-design sessions, and the homework created hundreds of data points that expressed members' desire for increased digital engagement with their health insurers.
 We included these in a strategy deck that reviewed opportunities and steps for our client to implement new digital solutions.

-example slide explaining a proposed concept for digital engagement
+example slide for a digital engagement concept proposal

-Alongside the strategy deck, my team made a Meet the Participants deck that included a profile for each participant.
-I owned the progress of this deliverable.
-I populated it with data throughout the entire co-design process and supported our healthcare research consultant with the storytelling.
+Alongside the strategy deck, my team made a deck that included a profile for each participant.
+We wanted our client to truly understand Medicare members and how they navigate their health.
+I owned the progress of this deliverable, populating it with data throughout the co-design process and supporting our healthcare research consultant with the storytelling.

 Each participant had 5 sections to their profile: